FREQUENTLY ASKED QUESTIONS

 How many acres is your minimum?

-Currently, we have the capacity to work 10-20 acre minimum.
+Currently, we have the capacity to work 40-60 acre minimum.
 We prefer larger 50-200 acres.
-It takes a lot of logistics and shepherd to attend to an area and move to a site.
-It also provides more meaningful cost effective protection to people, property and habitat to serve a larger acreage.
+It takes a lot of logistics and shepherds to attend to an area and move to a site.
+It also provides more meaningful cost effective protection to people, property and habitat to serve a larger contiguous acreage.

 How many animals do you have?